Links to Amazon on this blog are affiliate links*

 – Find out if you have the appropriate length of wake times

 – How to handle early nap wakings by age

 Your baby may also simply need to be taught how to transition sleep cycles.
 We did nap training with our baby, and it worked great.

-Do whatever you have to do to keep her engaged in something.
-Some naps will be very easy to drop, and others will be incredibly difficult.
+Do whatever you have to do to keep your baby engaged in something.
+Some naps will be very easy to drop (the ones in the first few months are), and others will be incredibly difficult.
 When we dropped the last catnap and went down to 2 naps, it was extremely difficult.

 So difficult, that I decided to write down everything we did to make it happen.
 These concepts and ideas can apply to dropping any nap, however.

 Click here to check out how we dropped the last catnap.

 Find all of our nap posts on this page–> Nap Page